celoyd/potato/README.md

 ## Examples

+### Chungthang

-Two examples of pansharpening these pan and multispectral images of Chungthang.
+Two examples of pansharpening these pan and multispectral images of Chungthang, Sikkim.
 (For the connoisseurs, this is CID 10300100CE8D0400, 2022-03-07.)

 First, Maxar’s pansharpening that they provide with the data: